 Above L-R : Haj flights - In flight entertainment seventies style!

-More and more Comet aircraft joined the fleet and in the late 1960s they were joined by the BAC 1-11 twin jet.
-The One-Eleven was a superb aircraft with 89 seats.
-Dan-Air had been fortunate in purchasing two models that were only three years old from American Airlines.
-Sadly the BAC 1-11 did not have hot ovens and a way around this had to be sought.
+A problem that faced the BAC 1-11 was the lack of oven.
+On shorter flights it was not so much of an issue, but is was becomming customary to offer hot meals on flights of more than a couple of hours.
 Salvation came when meals that had been fully cooked by caterers could be placed inside vacuum packed galley trolleys.
 The food could be stored in these and stay hot for up to three hours.
 Normally meals are served on board shortly after a bar service, thus giving crew plenty of time to sell drinks to passengers before feeding them.
 Caterers down route were given initial training and passengers returning to the UK could also be served hot food

-Above L-R - The in flight entertainment of the sixties! - 1973 BAC 1-11 cabin - Seat back catering. - Comet in the 'new' style
+Above L-R - The in flight entertainment of the early seventies! - 1973 BAC 1-11 cabin - Seat back catering. - Comet in the 'new' style

 One stewardess told us:

 Despite all this cost cutting, in 1972 Clarkson's spectacularly went bust!
-Court Line purchased them and within two years, they too had gone under.
+The airline Court Line purchased them and within two years, they too had gone under.
 With Clarkson's no longer in business, there was no necessity to offer the seat back catering which had proven to be deeply unpopular with passengers.
-The other pioneer of the project, Global Holidays swiftly abandoned them.
+The other pioneer of the project, Global Holidays swiftly abandoned them too.
 By 1975 the concept was dead and buried.
 With the collapse of Court Line several aircraft became available to purchase as well as ground equipment and spares.
-Court Line had been famous for painting its aircraft in 'holiday colours' BAC 1-11s had been painted pink, turquoise, yellow, purple and green.
 Dan-Air purchased most of Court Lines's 1-11s and quickly absorbed them into their own fleet.
 Dan-Air also acquired Court Line's stores, including thousands of seat covers!
 Dan-Air's entire fleet was fitted with the Court Line seats.
 Michael Anciaux's picture above displays beautifully the 'new' look.
 This example was taken in Kinshasa where the aircraft was carrying out a charter.
 The seats were regularly lampooned by crew and still are widely ridiculed.
 One former stewardess says;

 "Weren't they ghastly?
 I was used to seeing Court Line's jets, and I always thought they looked terrible.
 Even the interiors of their aircraft had those awful colours.
 To be honest, the seat covers we had up until then were not exactly attractive - they were a green colour with white head rests.
 Our uniforms were always smart, but Court Line dressed their girls in some terrible uniforms, designed by Mary Quant or not, they were not cabin crew uniforms as far as I was concerned.
 We lost a lot of business when Clarkson's went bust, but then it came back when other companies took Clarkson's work over.
 A few of Court Line's staff and crew came to us and they were great.
 I think they were shocked at the difference in our standards to Court Lines."